 This copycat recipe for the Starbucks chai tea latte is so good, you may never go through the drive-thru again!

-A chai tea latte is the perfect combination of sweet and spice in one lip-smacking beverage.
 It’s so comforting, and it’s the perfect drink if you need a little pick-me-up.

 With tea lattes, Starbucks is arguably king.

 Frothy milk and black tea are infused with a blend of cloves, cardamom, and cinnamon, giving you such cozy and well-balanced flavors.
 It smells amazing, to boot!

 The only problem is, these drinks aren’t the cheapest.

 Good thing there’s this copycat recipe that will give you the same delicious tea latte in the comfort of your home, at the fraction of the cost.

 Starbucks’ chai tea latte is an aromatic blend of chai tea, frothy milk, and spices.

 Chai is an Indian blend of black tea, cinnamon, ginger, cardamom, cloves, peppercorn, and star anise.